-The Department of Information Systems offers five undergraduate programs:
+The Department of Information Systems offers four undergraduate programs:

 - NUS B.Comp (IS) (Hons)